 As this table from Madison Gas and Electric shows the law of diminishing returns applies.
 An R-value of 10 is significantly more efficient than an R-value of 5, but the higher the R-value gets, the less difference you’ll notice.

-What you don’t want to do when installing insulation is put too much insulation into a space.
+Stuffing too much insulation into a space is one of the worst things you can do.
 Most insulation works with the air in your walls or attic.
 By keeping the air in a space still, insulation prevents heat transfer.

-While some insulation jobs are best left to the pros, you can do some yourself, especially with the help of these videos.
-Here’s what you need to know about installing different types of insulation in your attic, walls, crawl space and HVAC ducts:
+While it’s best to leave some insulation jobs to the pros, you can do some yourself, especially with the help of these videos.
+Here’s what you need to know about installing different types of insulation in your attic, walls, crawl space, and HVAC ducts:

 Well-Maintained Appliances Save Energy

 Sure, you may not enjoy paying for these annual or semi-annual visits, but you’ll save money in the long run if you keep the appliances running at their peak efficiency.
-Plus regular maintenance from a professional can catch problems before they become expensive ones.
+Plus, regular maintenance from a professional can catch small problems before they become expensive ones.

-The filters for your heating and cooling systems should be changed at least once a month.
-If you’re running your furnace all the time in the dead of winter or your A/C in the hottest summer months, you may want to change your filters every two weeks.
+The filters for your heating and cooling systems should be changed once every month or two, depending on how much you’re running your system.
+If you’re running your furnace all the time in the dead of winter, or your A/C throughout the hottest summer months, you may want to change your filters every two weeks.

 Clean filters make it easier for your HVAC system to circulate air, which makes the whole system more efficient.
 Plus, they’re a super-cheap option for keeping your home as efficient as possible.